-- is a foot long knife, so we will need proper space for storage,
+- is a foot long, so we will need proper space for storage,

 4. VICTORINOX SWISS ARMY – Best Butcher Knife

 Everyone is familiar with the Swiss army knife, and we all know they are high-quality knives.
-We chose their butcher knife as the best butcher knife option because it embodies many of the quality traits that this company is known for.
-Victorinox has been producing knives for centuries, since the late 1800s.
-What I like the most about this butcher knife is its handle.
+We chose their butcher knife as the best butcher option because it embodies many of the quality traits that this company is known for.
+Victorinox has been manufacturing knives for centuries, since the late 1800s.
+What I like the most about it is its handle.
 It instills confidence when making large, powerful swings, and the knife’s end tip carries enough weight to aid in the chopping of large meat cuts.